NestJS Crash Course for Forma3D Connect¶

 }

-11. WebSockets: Real-Time Communication¶
+12. WebSockets: Real-Time Communication¶

-WebSockets enable real-time updates to connected clients.
+WebSockets enable real-time updates to connected clients (the React dashboard).

 Gateway (WebSocket Handler)¶